 Each player draws five cards.
 If you have no minions in your opening hand, you may show your hand, discard it, and draw a new hand of five cards.
 You must keep the second hand.
-Whoever had a birthday most recently goes first.
+Whoever borrowed something most recently goes first.
 Play continues clockwise.
 You're ready to smash up some bases!